 We will explore misconceptions that arise when teaching our subject, so you can “head them off at the pass”.
 And we will look at teaching ideas – the pedagogical content knowledge (PCK) – exploring the helpful analogies, questions and activities that work for each topic: practices that can be lifted and dropped straight into the classroom to immediately enhance your teaching.

 Trainee or pre-service teachers, NQTs and early-career teachers will find this book invaluable, experienced teachers will find it inspiring, and all will benefit from a fresh look at the hinterland and subject pedagogy that makes computer science a fascinating subject to teach.

 About the author

-Before training to teach in his mid-forties, Alan enjoyed a successful and varied career in IT, beginning as a graduate trainee operator of IBM mainframes, then a network administrator, an analyst/programmer and finally a certified cybersecurity consultant working with major banks and insurance companies.
+You can find out more about me on the About Me page.
+In brief, I am Alan Harrison BSc.
+MBCS MCCT NPQML, a Professional Development Leader for the National Centre for Computing Education (NCCE), a Computing at School Master Teacher and CAS Community leader, and a content author for Craig’n’Dave Ltd. Holder of the NCCE Teach Secondary Computing certificate, before training to teach in my mid-forties, I enjoyed a successful and varied career in IT, beginning as a graduate trainee operator of IBM mainframes, then a network administrator, an analyst/programmer and finally a certified cybersecurity consultant working with major banks and insurance companies.

-Alan can be found in school holidays camping or staying in remote cottages with the family from where they can explore new trails but he always packs his eBook reader, due to his unceasing thirst for knowledge.
-Alan loves three things: computers, learning new things and pedagogy; this book allowed him to combine all three in a labour of love.
+I can be found in school holidays camping or staying in remote cottages with the family from where we can explore new trails but I always pack my eBook reader, due to my unceasing thirst for knowledge!
+I love three things: computers, learning new things and pedagogy; these books allowed me to combine all three in a labour of love.